xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-Automatic backup of selected ORACLE objects to a designated GITHUB repository.
+Automatic backup of selected objects from ORACLE OCI ADB to a designated GITHUB repository.

-Designed to backup relatively small data sets built on the Oracle OCI platform, e.g. "Always Free".
+Creates files on GITHUB including encrypted schema export dump files, object and system grants, Apex application exports, ORDS metadata, TABLE and PACKAGE definitions.

-Optional restore from Github into a target database identified by DB LINK.
+Optional restore from Github into a target ADB identified by DB LINK.

 Individual file exports should not exceed Github recommendation of 50MB.

 ## Pre-requisites
 1. Obtain GITHUB Personal access token (classic) - https://github.com/settings/tokens
-2. For automated restore create DB LINK to a target ADB database
+2. For automated restore from GITHUB create DB LINK to a target ADB database

 ## Use
-Generates and transfers the following objects as files to a Github repository:
-1. Datapump export encrypted of the current schema including table rows
-2. Datapump export unencrypted of the current schema with metadata only
-3. Object and System Grants
-4. Apex application export files including static javascript and css files
-5. ORDS metadata
-6. DDL of TABLE and PACKAGE schema objects (for quick reference)
+Make Oracle data and definitions available for sharing or general collaboration through private or public GITHUB repositories.

+Implement an automated backup / restore cycle between 2 ADB instances to provision a complete recovery or testing environment.

+This repository contains all exports generated for daily backup / restore between ADBs "hl7offzwezq2cal-db202103270929" and "hl7offzwezq2cal-restoretestdb1"

 ## Install
-1. GRANT READ,WRITE ON DIRECTORY DATA_PUMP_DIR TO "schema"
+1. GRANT READ,WRITE ON DIRECTORY DATA_PUMP_DIR TO "schema-to-backup"
-2. GRANT EXECUTE ON DBMS_CLOUD TO "schema"
+2. GRANT EXECUTE ON DBMS_CLOUD TO "schema-to-backup"
-3. Download contents of TABLE.LOG and PACKAGE.PCK_BACKUP and create in "schema"
+3. Download contents of TABLE.LOG and PACKAGE.PCK_BACKUP and create in "schema-to-backup"

 For restore option:
 1. download contents of TABLE.LOG and PACKAGE.PCK_RESTORE and create in ADMIN schema in target ADB
-2. create credential for ADMIN user in "schema"
+2. create credential for target ADB ADMIN user in "schema-to-backup"
-3. create db link to ADMIN user in "schema"
+3. create db link to target ADB ADMIN user in "schema-to-backup"

 ## Run
 ```
+/*
+** Run a one-off export to this repository, sending status to specified email address
+*/
 DECLARE
-  l_github_token VARCHAR2(40);
+  l_github_token       VARCHAR2(40):='************';
-  l_github_repos_owner VARCHAR2(40);
+  l_github_repos_owner VARCHAR2(40):='xsf3190';
-  l_github_repos VARCHAR2(40);
+  l_github_repos       VARCHAR2(40):='oracle-to-github-backup';
-  l_email VARCHAR2(40);
+  l_email              VARCHAR2(40):='mark.russellbrown@gmail.com';
-  l_password VARCHAR2(20);
+  l_password           VARCHAR2(20):='****************';
-  l_workspace_name apex_workspace_developers.workspace_name%type;
+  l_workspace_name     VARCHAR2(40):='EXAMPLE';
   l_restore_files LONG;
 BEGIN
   pck_backup.github_backup(